Looking for stylish, yet ethical and sustainable clothing brands? Here are ten I’ve been loving!

 Now that I have become aware of the astronomical environmental and social impacts that the fashion industry is having on the world, I have been challenging myself to move away from fast fashion and buy from ethical and/or sustainable clothing brands whenever possible.

 The good news is that taking an ethical and sustainable approach to fashion no longer equates to wearing hessian sacks.
-These days, there are some seriously cool brands emerging that prioritise ethical working conditions, environmental sustainability, and transparency over profit.
+These days, there are some seriously cool brands emerging (such as Nanga) that prioritise ethical working conditions, environmental sustainability, and transparency over profit.

 10 Ethical and Sustainable Clothing Brands You’ll Love